marcosrioj/cryptoforecasting/README.md

 Strategies (categories & quick descriptions)
 -------------------------------------------
 The repository now exposes a strategy registry accessible via `--strategy` (run one) or `--strategy-category` (run all of a category).
-Most strategies are initially provided as lightweight stubs that either reuse the core forecasting logic (named `FirstOne`) or note that additional data/APIs are required.
+Each strategy now receives the shared multi-timeframe data and prints a consistent summary template (header, underlying multi-timeframe details, and the strategy decision).
+Some strategies implement full heuristics using the available kline+indicator data while a few remain placeholders requiring external data (noted below).

 Day Trading
  - Scalping — many quick trades on 1–5m TFs; uses tight stops and fast execution (stub).